Steps to Sell a Car That Is Still Financed Successfully

 Explore Selling Options: Private Sale, Online Retailer, or Trade-In

 When considering selling a car, you have several options to think about.
-With solutions available from Nectar Money, you can find options that benefit Kiwis like you.
+With innovative solutions available from Nectar Money, you can find options that truly benefit Kiwis like you.
 Let’s explore your choices:

 1. Private Sale: Selling your car privately can often yield a higher price – typically $1,000 to $2,000 more than a trade-in.
 To maximise your sale: